earthboundkid/Watsuji-and-Aesthetics/6 Beyond the Bounds.md

 Of course, my purpose in this dissertation is not to debate the nature of the state but to explain the role of the subject and object in aesthetics, but I feel that this explanation would be incomplete without some reference to the dynamic interplay of public and private value feelings in double negation as well as the political implications of Watsujian thinking.
 Aesthetic genius depends critically on the ability of private and public values to interchange.

 ####Watsuji on the nature of public and private
 The first volume of Watsuji's _Study of Ethics_ approaches the public/private distinction from two directions.
-The first is to explain the private experience of time and space in terms of public experiences of communication, news, and so (WTZ 10:152--62).
-The other is to explain the public experiences of various social structures (couples, families, cultures, states, etc.) in terms of the private experience of solidarity (WTZ 10:330--36).
+The first is to explain the private experience of time and space in terms of public experiences like communication, news, and so (WTZ 10:152--62).
+The second is to explain the public experiences of various social structures (couples, families, cultures, states, etc.) in terms of the private experience of solidarity (WTZ 10:330--36).

+Important to understanding Watsuji’s anthropology is the concept of the social realm or _seken_ [世間][ja].
+As in word _ningen_ ("human"), the character [間][ja] conveys a spatial or temporal interval, but what is interesting is that [世][ja] (also read _yo_ when written in isolation) is likewise both spatial and temporal. _Yo_ indicates either the world (spatial) or a generation (temporal).
+(A property once shared by "world" in English and *[Welt][de]* in German but lost over time.) _Seken_ plays a role in Watsuji's philosophy similar to that played by “the They” (*[das Man][de]*) in Heidegger, but unlike Heidegger’s the They, Watsuji’s social realm is not an alienating force that divorces us from our authenticity but the ground out which our authenticity emerges.
+Criticism can therefore be understood as the judgment of the social realm without it thereby either becoming divorced from the judgment of subjects or simply reduced to an aggregation of the private judgments of so many individuals.
+The social realm is made of many interlinked realms of publicity and privacy.

 Publicity and private existence are mutually entailing terms.
 Publicity is lack of privacy.
 It is a mode where everything is shared together.
 Privacy on the other hand is lack of publicity or a mode which attempts to share nothing.
 According to Watsuji,

 > publicity (_kōkyōsei_ [公共性][ja]) is something that is not hidden from the social realm (*seken* [世間][ja]).
 That is, it is possible for all persons to take part in it.
-If persons take part in an existence and are able to **divide and share it together** (*[mit-teilen][de]*), that existence is public.
+If persons take part in an existence and are able to **divide and share it together** (*[mit-teilen][de]*), then that existence is public.
 (WTZ 10:158)

+Here Watsuji explains publicity in terms of the German word *[mit-teilen][de]* or "communication."
 Another way to put it is that publicity is "the character of the social realm (*seken* [世間][ja]) as this sort of 'the case of things be apparent'" (WTZ 10:153).
+Publicity comes about as shared knowledge through our physical communication with one another and not through a kind of extra-sensory "social consciousness" that connects mind to mind (∞).

-Whereas privacy, on the other hand, is the deprivation of social existence:
+Privacy, on the other hand, is the deprivation of social existence:

 > the individual moment in human existence is apparent as "private existence" (*shi-teki sonzai* [私的存在][ja]).
-It is an existence which is not apparent in the case of things being apparent, viz. a deprived form (_ketsujo-tai_ [欠如態][ja]) of publicity.
+It is an existence which is not apparent in the case of things being apparent; that is, it is a deprived form (_ketsujo-tai_ [欠如態][ja]) of publicity.
 It follows that private existence is also **something essentially public**, but this only goes so far as it possesses the mode of _privatus_.
-WTZ10:153
+(WTZ 10:153)

-The logic of Watsuji's double negation ensures that privacy always contains within itself the seeds of possible communication:
+The logic of Watsuji's double negation ensures that privacy always contains within itself the seeds of possible communication with others:

+> Even things like the secrets hidden away in the depths of one's heart are private just insofar as one does not desire or allow others to take part in them, and not because it would be absolutely impossible for another to take part in them.
+(WTZ 10:333)†

+† The reader is invited to compare Wittgenstein's famous "no private languages" argument.∞

+Privacy comes about because we resist publicity.
+We hide certain truths away; we exclude others from our groups and associations; we are selective in our loves.
+This does not mean that privacy is an ill to be combatted as a totalitarian might claim.
+A family, for example, has certain people who are members of its society and others who are excluded.
+This gives the family a characteristic of privacy with respect to outsiders but a characteristic of publicity with respect to its members.
+Hence publicity and privacy are contrastive terms (like *yin* and *yang*), rather than an exclusive binary of absolutes:

 > as a deprived form of publicity, private existence is just **a mode of communal existence**.
 Communal existence realizes itself **through private existing**.
 (WTZ 10:334)

-> Even things like the secrets hidden away in the depths of one's heart are private just insofar as one does not desire or allow others to take part in them, and not because it would be absolutely impossible for another to take part in them.
-(WTZ 10:333)

-> And so, history moves forward, not by hidden true aspects (真相), but by publicity.
-WTZ10:159

-Without exclusion, no families, etc.
+The communal structures of society depend crucial on the setting of boundaries and the building up of walls, but the tendency of these walls is to slowly crumble due to erosion by the waves of publicity.
+Hence, Watsuji concludes, "history moves forward, not by hidden true aspects (*shinsō* [真相][ja]), but by publicity" (WTZ10:159).
 That is, the advance into creative novelty sought in aesthetics and elsewhere depends crucially on the making public of values.
+Imperfect publicity may conceal the world of a genius today, but if the genius is truly efficacious, it will overcome this concealment tomorrow:

 > The publicity that hid Socrates' greatness was also that by which his greatness was disclosed.
-Thus, publicity covers the truth of things and, at the same time, discovers or reveals it.
-(151)
+Thus, publicity covers the truth of things and, at the same time, discovers or reveals it. (∞151)

-####Whitehead's Burkean Jacobinism
-∞ = Double Negation

-For Whitehead, religion is both "a thoroughly social phenomenon"[^] and "what the individual does with his solitariness."[^] The reason for this paradox is that religion is the outcome of a social process by which individuals have attempt to concretize what is most abstract.
-It is a way for the individual to grasp the general through the particularity of one's personal, individual experience.
-This makes religion philosophically significant both as a source of experiential data and as a prompt that allows the individual to grasp the more abstract aspects of experience:

-[^]: _Religion_, p.
-27.
-[^]: _Ibid_., p.
-47. _Religion_, p.
-16 has a similar quote but with "his *own* solitariness" (emphasis mine) substituted.

-> Religion is the translation of general ideas into particular thoughts, particular emotions, and particular purposes; it is directed to the end of stretching individual interest beyond its self-defeating particularity.
-Philosophy finds religion and modifies it; and conversely religion is among the data of experience which philosophy must weave into its own scheme.[^]
-[^]: _Process_, 23.

-From this we can see that a philosophy that merely dismisses religion without adequately investigating the nature of religious experiences discards an important source of information about the world.

-The chief danger for religion is dogmatism:

-> A dogma--in the sense of a precise statement--can never be final; it can only be adequate in its adjustment of certain abstract concepts. […]
->
-> […] A dogma may be true in the sense that it expresses such interrelations of the subject matter as are expressible within the set of ideas employed.
-But if the same dogma be used intolerantly so as to check the employment of other modes of analyzing the subject matter, then, for all its truth, it will be doing the work of falsehood.[^]
-[^]: _Religion_, p.
-131.

-Unlike a dogmatic religion, a rational religion organizes its rituals and beliefs into "a coherent ordering of life" that both "elucidates thought" and commands "ethical approval."[^] What makes a religion rational is its ability to resist the impulse to dogmatism, to continually make its truth new through the reorganization of its symbolic relations.
-When a religion refuses to adapt its symbolism to changes in the experience of life, it is liable to both stifle thought and commit ethical atrocities.

-[^]: _Ibid_., p.
-31.

-While religion must continually be critiqued so as to prune away its harmful dogmas, this is by no means a smooth process.
-Changes in the symbolic order always dangerous, such that

-> It is not therefore true that any advance in the scale of culture inevitably tends to the preservation of society.
-On the whole, the contrary tends more often to be the case, and any survey of nature confirms this conclusion.[^]

-[^]: _Symbolism_, p.
-69.

-For this reason, Whitehead deliberately compares his view of social change to Burke, stating that Burke "was right in his premises and wrong in his conclusions."[^] Burke was right to think that social "progress," so-called, often leads to the destruction of the society that embraces it, as was the case in the French Revolution.
-Burke was wrong to think that as a result such revolutions must be avoided at all costs.
-For Whitehead, there is something to be said for both the path of the iconodule and the path of the iconoclast:

-[^]: _Ibid_., p.
-71.

-> There is a greatness in the lives of those who build up religious systems, a greatness in action, in idea, and in self-subordination, embodied in instance after instance through centuries of growth.
-There is a greatness in the rebels who destroy such systems[…].[^]
-[^]: _Process_, 513.

-What makes both paths productive is that they both lead to the building up of a more complex, responsive system able to take in new abstractions and enjoy the beautiful harmony of new contrasts.
-Symbolism is always "dangerous," since it "may involve an arbitrary imputation of unsuitable characters."[^] Still, this danger is worth it, since it is the cost of higher consciousness.
-In the end,

-[^]: _Symbolism_, p.
-87.
-> The art of the free society consists first in the maintenance of the symbolic code; and secondly in the fearlessness of revision, to secure that the code serves those purposes which satisfy an enlightened reason.
-Those societies which cannot combine reverence to their symbols with freedom of revision, must ultimately decay either from anarchy, or from the slow atrophy of a life stifled by useless shadows.[^]
-[^]: _Ibid_., p.
-88.
+&nbsp;

+One criticism that has been raised of Watsuji’s system is that these publics are structured in a rigid hierarchy from the couple up to the state.
+The downside of such a rigid hierarchy is that, especially in his war era writings, he may make it seem that the state is synonymous with the totality out of which individuals and collectives emerge, and that the individual must in all cases return to a national totality.
+Even from his own perspective, it must be emphasized that any concretely realized collective is as empty as the individual, hence it would be wrong for the nation to be given an absolute priority.
+At best, the nation is able to *symbolize* the absolute in which privacy or exclusion, but it can never itself *be* such an absolute and treating it as a such is the root of many of excesses and errors.
+That Watsuji himself seems to do so in some of his writings should be seen as a warning to us of the terrible importance of describing the structure of human existence correctly.

 ###Idols and artifacts
-Watsuji's critics often contend that his system subordinates religion in the service of the state.
+Watsuji's critics often contend that his system subordinates religion in the service of the state as the public which symbolizes the absolute.
 These criticism are not without merit but must placed within the broader context of Watsuji’s life and career.
 In his earliest years, he followed the English Romantics, Bernard Shaw, and even Nietzsche in rejecting religion as an outmoded influence on society, but as time went on he began to reconsider its importance.
 By the time of his _Revival of the Idols_∞ (1918), Watsuji had begun to understand religion as an important determinant in the evolution of culture.
 Where for Nietzsche “idols” represent congealments of life that ought to be destroyed, Watsuji saw also their positive role in the progression of life.
 “The Psychology of Idol Worship”∞ is an essay in RoI where Watsuji explores the mindset of those Japanese who first accepted the foreign importation of Buddhism to Japan.
 In it, Watsuji writes,

 > What especially catches the eye is that they demanded artistic joy (*geijutsu-teki na kanki* [芸術的な歓喜][ja]) from religion.
 Going further than that, they tied their faith to this sensuous joy.
 The former is proved by the great art that was born of the Nara period.
 The latter is unquestionably proven by several prominent social phenomena which manifest how much power the priests of that era held over the human body.
 These characteristics may have varied in form to some degree but are surely apparent in every religion that has since been born in Japan. […] This close melding of art and religion is able to provide an extremely justified ground for idol worship. (∞)